liaoherui/GDmicro/README.md

 sample_kneighbors_all.txt
 -------------------------
-This file contains the neighbor information of the constructed graph.
+This file contains the neighbor information of each node in the constructed graph.
 Each line contains the sample and all its neighbors in the constructed knn graph.

 feature_importance.txt
 ----------------------
-This file contains the feature importance information.
-All features are ranked by the importance in the descending order.
+This file contains the identified biomarkers information.
+All features are ranked by the importance with the descending order.